Zamorin: Vijayanagara conquests

 Deva Raya II (1424–1446), king of the Vijayanagara Empire, conquered the whole of present-day Kerala state in the 15th century.
 He defeated (1443) rulers of Venadu (Kollam, Quilon), as well as Calicut.
 Fernão Nunes says that the Zamorin and even the kings of Burma ruling at Pegu and Tenasserim paid tribute to the king of Vijayanagara Empire.
 Later Calicut and Venadu seems to have rebelled against their Vijayanagara overlords, but Deva Raya II quelled the rebellion.

 As the Vijayanagara power diminished over the next fifty years, Zamorin of Calicut again rose to prominence in Kerala.
 Zamorin built a fort at Ponnani in 1498.

 An embassy from the Zamorin of Calicut, in which the chief envoy was a Persian-speaking Muslim, came to the Timurid court of Mirza Shahrukh at Herat in the 15th century.
 Some Herat officials had, some years earlier, on their return journey from the Sultanate of Bengal, been stranded at port Calicut, and on this occasion had been received by the Zamorin of Calicut.
 Impressed by the description of the Timurid influence, the Zamorin decided to send his own embassy to Herat.

 Abdur Razzaq, an employ of Shahrukh, was soon engaged on a mission to Calicut (November 1442 – April 1443).
 He carried a series of presents from Herat, including a horse, a pelisse, headgear and ceremonial robes.
-"As for duties [at Calicut], at one-fortieth, and that too, only on sales, they are even lower that at Hormuz [in the Persian Gulf]", says Abdur Razzaq.
+"As for duties [at Calicut], at one-fortieth, and that too, only on sales, they are even lower than at Hormuz [in the Persian Gulf]", says Abdur Razzaq.

 While in Calicut, Razzaq was invited by the Vijayanagara ruler Deva Raya II to his court.
 The envoy arrived from the Vijayanagara king had "asked" the Zamorin to send the Herat envoy on to his court.
 He also says the king of Vijayanagara does not possess "jurisdiction" over the kingdom of Calicut, but the Zamorin was apparently "still in great awe of the Vijayanagar king".